Biology (BIOL)

 An introduction to the enigmatic kingdom of Fungi.
 Fungal classification, life cycles, morphology, development, symbioses, and ecological and economic significance will be explored through lecture, lab, and field experiences.
 Methods of fungal collection, preservation, and identification will be covered with a focus on spring and snowbank fungi of the Rocky Mountains.
 Prerequisites: BIOL 150 and 151; or instructor permission.

 BIOL 362.
-Evolution.
+EVOLUTION.
 (3 Credits)

 This course provides a comprehensive overview of evolutionary processes, mechanisms, and analytical techniques.
 Topics include population genetics, conservation genetics, phylogenetic analysis, adaptation, behavioral evolution, sexual selection, and speciation.
 Evolutionary perspectives in human health and medicine, conservation biology, agriculture, natural resource management, biotechnology, global change, and emerging diseases are considered.
 Prerequisites: BIOL 312; or ENVS 350, ENVS 370, ENVS 390, and either BIOL 151 or Both BIOL 130 and BIOL 135; or instructor permission.